2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/travel-grant.md

 ### Travel Grants
 Every grant includes a free conference pass, one free workshop, and a grant fund of up to 400€ that can be used for travelling and/or accommodation expenses.
-The number and size of grants may be adjusted by the Conference Committee based on the amount of funds raised for TGP.
+The number and size of grants may be adjusted by the FOSS4GE 2024 Travel Grant Committee based on the amount of funds raised for TGP.

 Applying to travel grants is open to everyone with only a few rules:
-- Being a regional conference, travel grants for FOSS4G Europe are only available to residents of
+- Being a regional conference, travel grants for FOSS4G Europe 2024 are only available to residents of
 **{{<
     extlink href="https://en.wikipedia.org/wiki/List_of_sovereign_states_and_dependent_territories_in_Europe"